Paul Robeson: 1946–1949: Attorney General's List of Subversive Organizations

-In 1948, Robeson was prominent in Henry A. Wallace's bid for the Presidency of the United States, during which Robeson traveled to the Deep South, at risk to his own life, to campaign for him.
-In the ensuing year, Robeson was forced to go overseas to work because his concert performances were canceled at the FBI's behest.
-On April 20, 1949, Robeson spoke at the Paris Peace Congress saying that "We in America do not forget that it was on the backs of the white workers from Europe and on the backs of millions of Blacks that the wealth of America was built.
+In 1948, Robeson was prominent in Henry A. Wallace's bid for the Presidency of the United States.
+Robeson traveled to the Deep South at risk to his own life to campaign for Wallace.
+In the ensuing year, Robeson was forced to go overseas to work because his U.S. concert performances were canceled at the FBI's behest.
+Visiting Trinidad, he laid the foundation stone for the Little Carib Theatre, formally opened in November 1948, whose founder Beryl McBurnie he had met in New York when she was studying drama there.

+On April 20, 1949, Robeson spoke at the Paris Peace Congress saying: "We in America do not forget that it was on the backs of the white workers from Europe and on the backs of millions of Blacks that the wealth of America was built.
 And we are resolved to share it equally.
 We reject any hysterical raving that urges us to make war on anyone.
 Our will to fight for peace is strong.
 We shall not make war on anyone.
 We shall not make war on the Soviet Union.
 We oppose those who wish to build up imperialist Germany and to establish fascism in Greece.
 We wish peace with Franco's Spain despite her fascism.
 We shall support peace and friendship among all nations, with Soviet Russia and the people's Republics."
-He was blacklisted for saying this in the mainstream press within the United States, including in many periodicals of the Negro press such as The Crisis.
-The Associated Press published a false transcript of his speech which gave the impression that Robeson had equated America with a Fascist state.
-In an interview, Robeson said the "danger of Fascism [in the US] has averted".
+He was blacklisted for saying this in the mainstream press within the United States, including in many periodicals of the Black press, including The Crisis.
+The Associated Press published a false transcript of his speech, giving the impression that Robeson had equated America with a Fascist state.
+In an interview, Robeson said the "danger of Fascism [in the U.S.] has averted".
 Nevertheless, the speech publicly attributed to him was a catalyst for his being seen as an enemy of mainstream America.
-While Robeson advocated in favor of twelve defendants, including his long-time friend, Benjamin J. Davis Jr., charged during the Smith Act trials of Communist Party leaders he publicly denounced a resolution in favor of including member of the Trotskyite Socialist Workers party who were also being prosecuted under the Smith Act, declaring them "allies of fascism" and "enemies of the working class".
+While Robeson advocated in favor of twelve defendants, including his long-time friend Benjamin J. Davis Jr., charged during the Smith Act trials of Communist Party leaders, he publicly denounced a resolution in favor of including members of the Trotskyite Socialist Workers party who were also being prosecuted under the Smith Act, declaring them "allies of fascism" and "enemies of the working class".